COVID-19 Updates: Visit msu.edu/together-we-will for the latest campus information.

 Approximately 250 freshmen are admitted to the RBC each fall, representing about 10 percent of those coming to MSU and expressing interest in a business major.

-Current MSU business students who have participated in the program previously may continue being involved and live in McDonel Hall.
+Current MSU business students who have participated in the program previously may continue being involved and live in or away from McDonel Hall.

-The application consists of a resume, short answer essays and a short application form.
-Your resume should include your leadership, community service, scholarship and other extracurricular activities, as well as any work experience that you may have.
+The application consists of a short application form.
+You should be prepared to answer short essay questions and to include your leadership, community service, scholarship and other extracurricular activities, as well as any work experience that you may have on the application.

 Students may apply to the Residential Business Community through the online application.
-If you prefer a paper application, please call 517-884-4087.
+If you prefer a paper application, please call 517-884-4085.
+The application period is January 15th through April 15 each year.
+Late submissions are accepted and considered if space is available.

 Apply today to become a part of the Residential Business Community at MSU.